solana-labs/solana/docs/src/staking/README.md

 anyone who holds SOL tokens can choose to delegate some of their SOL to one or more validators, who process transactions and run the network.

-Delegating stake is a shared-risk shared-reward financial model that can provide steady returns to tokens held for a long period.
+Delegating stake is a shared-risk shared-reward financial model that may provide returns to holders of tokens delegated for a long period.
 This is achieved by aligning the financial incentives of the token-holders (delegators) and the validators to whom they delegate.

 The more stake a validator has delegated to them, the more often this validator is chosen to write new transactions to the ledger.
 The more transactions